 Finding Fault in Truck Accidents

-Truck accidents, in addition to causing severe injuries such as paralysis or brain injury, are often tricky to determine who is truly at fault and to what extent.
+If you or a loved one is involved in an accident with a semi, more than one party may be at fault.
+Truck accidents, in addition to causing severe injuries such as paralysis or brain injury, often make it tricky to determine who is truly at fault and to what extent.
 Multi-car pileups are common, which means insurance and liability can become complex fast.
 Who was really at fault if you were sandwiched between eight other cars and a semi?

 You Don’t Have to Do This Alone

 If you’re injured in a trucking accident, you’ll need compensation to cover lost wages while you recover and the medical bills from injuries sustained during the accident.
-The doctor visits are likely not to be a one-time, isolated incident; chances are you may have recurring problems down the road as a result and will have to make repeated, and expensive, trips.
+The doctor visits are likely not to be a one-time, isolated incident; chances are you may have recurring problems down the road as a result and will have to make repeated, and expensive, trips to see a doctor or specialist.
 We will also take into consideration whether or not your injury is so severe that you can never go back into your field of work, as well as the monetary value of your emotional distress, pain, and suffering.